Ukrainians in the Estonian labour market

 2. Foreigners residing in Estonia on the basis of a residence permit are, in general, permitted to work in Estonia.
 The issue of residence permits to third-country nationals and persons with undetermined citizenship is regulated by the Aliens Act.
 A residence permit may be temporary or long-term.

 Data on persons granted temporary protection are collected from the population register.
-Data on residence permits are obtained from the register of residence permits and work permits, and information on short-term employment from the database of registration of short-term employment of foreigners in Estonia.
+Data on residence permits are obtained from the register of residence permits and work permits.
+Information on short-term employment comes from the database of registration of short-term employment of foreigners in Estonia.
 Data on the existence of an employment relationship are collected from the employment register.

-The employment relationships in force on the date shown in the charts are counted as employment.
-Data will be updated regularly in the future.
+The employment relationships in force on the date specified in the charts are counted as employment.
+The data will be updated regularly.

 Although a person can be in more than one employment relationship, the main one has been determined for each person.
-The decision is based first on the type of employment (employment contract and similar types of contracts are preferred), then on the duration of the contract (preferably indefinite), workload (preferably higher), and the length of service (preferably longer).
+The decision is based first on the type of employment (employment contract and similar types of contracts are preferred), then on the duration of the contract (indefinite employment preferred), workload (preferably higher), and the length of service (preferably longer).